Applications Need Software Integrity. Agents Need Context Integrity.

 Context Integrity is cryptographic verification that the semantic context an AI agent reasons over is authentic, unmodified, and attributable to authoritative sources.

-It’s the application of the same pattern—content binding, signer identification, provenance chains—to the knowledge layer.
+The same pattern—content binding, signer identification, provenance chains—applied to the knowledge layer.

 Software IntegrityIs this code trustworthy?SLSA, in-toto, SBOMs